McEllhiney Lecture Series in Water Well Technology

-COVID-19 has necessitated changes be made to the traditional scheduling and presentations by the McEllhiney Lecturer.
-Many state hosts have cancelled their in-person meetings due to health and safety concerns, in addition to government mandates.
+COVID-19 may necessitate changes be made to the traditional scheduling and presentations by the McEllhiney Lecturer due to health and safety concerns, in addition to government mandates.
 As these circumstances change, we will work with the hosts who requested the lecture and update the schedule of presentations as warranted.
-Please note that those who submitted requests previously will receive appropriate communication on the current plan as we strive to make the lecture available to as many individuals as possible.
+The Groundwater Foundation will ultimately decide if a presentation will be virtual or in-person.
+(Those who submitted requests will receive appropriate communication.)

-A request form for the 2022 lecture will be posted pending the announcement of the lecturer.
+The request form for the 2023 lecture will be posted pending the announcement of the chosen lecturer.